LightQv/discovery/README.md

 ## Introduction

-To learn how oAuth works and how to implement such a feature in my future projects, I created a fully Responsive Web App using _Spotify Web API_.
+To learn how OAuth 2.0 works and how to implement such a feature in my future projects, I created a fully Responsive Web App using _Spotify Web API_.

 ## Concept